Autism friends? Many parents have concerns because their child with autism or their child with ADHD has no friends.

 Here’s a really important point

 ALL parents figure out how to create play opportunities for their children, whether their children have special learning needs or not.
+Finding autism friends is not different.
 These are just a few ideas.

 Some are lucky enough to have kids in the neighborhood.
 Others have to arrange “play dates” with other families or enroll their children in dance or karate or some kind of special activity.